xi-virus/ProjectAirSim/docs/transition_from_airsim.md

         "Enabled": true
         },

-3. Add AirSim vNext to the environment following **[How to add the AirSim vNext Plugin to a custom Unreal environment](use_plugin.md#how-to-add-the-airsim-v-next-plugin-to-a-custom-unreal-environment)**, including the part about setting the `GameMode` to `AirSimVNextGameMode` since `AirSimGameMode` is no longer valid.
+3. Add Project AirSim to the environment following **[How to add the Project AirSim Plugin to a custom Unreal environment](use_plugin.md#how-to-add-the-airsim-v-next-plugin-to-a-custom-unreal-environment)**, including the part about setting the `GameMode` to `AirSimVNextGameMode` since `AirSimGameMode` is no longer valid.

 4. On first opening of the `<environment>.uproject` file with Unreal Engine 4.25, there may be some warnings about failing to load some AirSim content such as: